 We follow the Julian calendar, hence Christmas Day is celebrated on December 25th.
-However, Christmas Eve is very special in Ukrainian culture, as well as in Polish culture, as at the sight of the first star the Christmas celebration begins with a 12 course meatless supper, followed by a midnight Liturgy to celebrate the birth of Christ.
+However, Christmas Eve is very special in Ukrainian culture, as well as in Polish culture, as at the sight of the first star the Christmas celebration begins with a 12-course meatless supper, followed by a midnight Liturgy to celebrate the birth of Christ.

 In front of the Iconostasis is Tetrapod (4 ft square table), on which a large cross is displayed, as well as lit candles, and an icon of the saint or holiday of the week.

-This week we celebrated the holiday of Saint Nicholas, and the traditions of gift giving, hence the icon of this saint is displayed on the Tetrapod.
+This week we celebrated the holiday of Saint Nicholas, and the traditions of gift-giving, hence the icon of this saint is displayed on the Tetrapod.

-Since we are getting ready to celebrate the Birth of Christ, Nativity is displayed by one of the side altars, surrounded by gorgeous Poinsettias, Christmas Tree, and other flower arrangements.
+Since we are getting ready to celebrate the Birth of Christ, Nativity is displayed by one of the side altars, surrounded by gorgeous Poinsettias, a Christmas Tree, and other flower arrangements.

-Here is a close up view of the Nativity.
+Here is a close-up view of the Nativity.
 The statue of Baby Jesus will not be placed in the manger until Christmas Eve, at which time the parishioners and especially children kneel down in front of the Nativity to say prayers and visit Baby Jesus.

-The angels were handmade by Basilian nuns, out of shimmery ribbon, pearl beads and sequence.
+The angels were handmade by Basilian nuns, out of shimmery ribbon, pearl beads, and sequence.

 Both sides of the church have gorgeous Stained Glass windows, numerous banners, and many Christmas Wreaths with LED candles.